142CodeGreen/Nemo-Guardrail2/README.md

 # Nemo-Guardrail

 This notebook is to practise Nemo Guardrail developed by NVIDIA for adding programmable guardrails to LLM-based conversational systems.
+This is aimed to steer chatbot conversations towards specific topics, hallucination prevention, reducing the generation of factually incorrect or nonsensical content, and response shaping.

 NeMo Guardrails are added to a simple RAG pipeline built with LlamaIndex, NVIDIA NIM and NVIDIA embeddings.
 The dataset is from https://docs.nvidia.com/ai-enterprise/latest/pdf/nvidia-ai-enterprise-user-guide.pdf.